Case Studies

 Constraints Kitchen timing varies nightly, dining environment (no visible tech/noise), multi-server sync

-Duration Multi-evening event
+Duration 3-evening event

 Client H-E-B